-Fuerza Aérea Argentina (FAA) Gloster Meteor F.4 jet fighter
+Fuerza Aérea Argentina (FAA) Gloster Meteor F.4 Jet Fighter

-The next planes that arrived to Argentina, were assembled little by little at the Instituto Aerotécnico (FMA), at Córdoba, until the total number of 100 were completed.
-During the unloading operation, the whole fuselage of No.I-021 fell into the water and it had to be replaced, although this replacement didn’t come until 1949.
-Another incident came when unit No.I-005, had an accident 9 days after it started service; this kept this plane out of service for more than 3 years.
-The first Gloster lost in flight, was the I-018 which exploded coming out of a “barrel” maneouver on April 23, 1948, while being evaluated.
-This plane was prepared in order the establish a new speed record in a closed circuit, which it could not been achieved.
+The next planes that arrived in Argentina, were assembled little by little at the Instituto Aerotécnico (FMA), at Córdoba, until the total number of 100 were completed.
+During the unloading Operation, the whole Fuselage of No.I-021 fell into the water and it had to be replaced, although this replacement didn’t come until 1949.
+Another incident came when unit No.I-005, had an accident 9 days after it started Service; this kept this Plane out of Service for more than 3 years.
+The 1st Gloster lost in Flight, was the I-018 which exploded coming out of a “Barrel” Manoeuvre on 23rd April 1948, while being evaluated.
+This Plane was prepared in order the establish a new speed record in a closed Circuit, which it could not be achieved.

-I Air Week 29 Sep (San Justo) 1946
+Air Week 29th September (San Justo) 1946

 Air Week (I Argentine Aeronautical Expo) 22nd September – 21st October 1947 (Buenos Aires)

-Two Gloster Meteors (I-003 and I-006), one Vickers Viking VC1, one De Havilland -104 Dove, one C-47 Skytrain (T-51), one Twin Beech AT-11 Kansan, two G.55 Centauros (Ea-23 and C-09) and a Bristol Freighter (T-34) parked on 9 de Julio Avenue between Sarmiento and Cangallo Streets for the II Aeronautical Expo, Buenos Aires, 1947
+Two Gloster Meteors (I-003 & I-006), one Vickers Viking VC1, one De Havilland -104 Dove, one C-47 Skytrain (T-51), one Twin Beech AT-11 Kansan, 2 G.55 Centauros (Ea-23 & C-09) and a Bristol Freighter (T-34 on left) parked on 9 de Julio Avenue between Sarmiento & Cangallo Streets for the II Aeronautical Expo, Buenos Aires, 1947